SimonTheLeg/kubermatic/docs/proposals/improve-addons.md

 - Notifying users if a new version of an addon is available or showing in the UI that a new version of an installed addon is available.
 While we think this is quite valuable for end-users, we have decided to leave this out for know in order to keep proposal scope manageable.
 The good news is that the core principles of this proposal will make it possible to implement this feature later on.
 It is definitely a feature that should be on roadmap for addons after the implementation of this proposal is done
 - Adding kustomize as a rendering method.
 We did have a longer discussion to decide which rendering methods should be included in the first version.
 In order to keep the size of this proposal manageable, we have decided to postpone adding kustomize as a rendering method.
 It is definitely a feature that should be on roadmap for addons after the implementation of this proposal is done and should fit right in the current architecture
 - Generic Pull from object storage.
 It is definitely a feature that should be on roadmap for addons after the implementation of this proposal is done and should fit right in the current architecture.
 We have made this decision after consulting with PS.
 It was decided to go implement Git as an external source first, as this is going to reach the majority of customers
+- Reworking of the [dashboard into an addon](https://github.com/kubermatic/dashboard/issues/3666).
+In order to keep the size of this proposal manageable, we have decided to postpone this.
+It is definitely a feature that should be on roadmap for addons after the implementation of this proposal is done and should fit right in the current architecture
+- Handling Logos.
+The previous version for addons allows to base64 encode logos into the CR for display in the UI.
+Currently there are some size concerns raised by @kubermatic/sig-api and @kubermatic/sig-ui.
+In order to move forward, we have decided to exclude logos for now, until a KKP wide solution has been found.
+However it should be no problem with the current architecture to add them later on.
+Either as base64 encoded field or a reference to an external source

 # Implementation